 While great for converting customers, newsletters are so much more than just a conversion tool!
 They also provide a great opportunity to connect with your audience and show that you care.
 In a report by Salesforce, 84% of customers said that being treated like a person, rather than just a number, was an integral factor in winning their business.
 This goes to show that connecting with your audience on a personal level shouldn’t just be a bonus, but a necessity for growing your business.
-An easy and effective way to connect with a wide audience is through personalization.
+Thus, a personalized email newsletter strategy is an easy and effective way to connect with a wide audience.

 As well as getting a bit more personal with their customers, brands have also begun incorporating personalization into their marketing strategies to connect with their audience and stand out in their customers’ inboxes.
 Email recipients are more likely to click on a message in their inbox if it includes a personalized subject line, while personalized calls to action are two times more effective than generic calls to action.

-Something as simple as using a customer’s first name in your newsletter subject line or body text every once in a while can be a great way to catch their attention, connect with them and show that they’re valued.
+Something as simple as using a customer’s first name in your newsletter email subject line or body text every once in a while can be a great way to catch their attention, connect with them, and show that they’re valued.

 Newsletters Provide Industry Updates & Business Insights

 Using your newsletters to curate news updates, industry insights, and thought leadership pieces can be a great way to engage your subscribers and add interest beyond your brand or business.
 By including summaries of news stories and linking out to reputable sources, you can instantly offer information that’s compelling, digestible, and relevant – in an easy-to-read, bite-sized format.